 Make no mistake; this is a ‘footage’ film.
 But ‘found footage’ has, thankfully, been left off the menu.
 What we have instead is a kind of a hybrid excursion inter-spliced with genuinely creepy stock recordings of real and fictionalized MKULtra experiments.

 Present day, and James Hirsch has decided to take an old school MKULtra concoction himself ... and film proceedings.
 With his friend at the camera’s helm, it isn’t long before a sinister radio-broadcast takes up a chorus – along with an all pervading malaise that something altogether alien is just outside the door and homing in on James’s thoughts.
 After James’s mysterious disappearance, it then falls to his old college friend Anne to pick up the pieces.
 A present day reporter, Anne remains at the crux of the narrative – guided by a desire not only to find James but to unravel some of the evidence acquired.

 While some might be turned off by the low budget, we have at our core here a film made with great care.
-Not only are jump scares prevalent, but there is a whole elusive quality to proceedings that was such a pertinent part of Lovecraft’s work.
-The monsters – though intangible – haunt the narrative through subtle images and a radio broadcast that will preoccupy your dreams.
+Not only are effective jump scares prevalent, but there is a whole elusive quality to proceedings that was such a pertinent part of Lovecraft’s work.
+The monsters – though intangible – haunt the narrative through subtle images and a radio broadcast that will occupy your dreams.
 Throw in the ‘true life factor’ and we have a film that will eventually go on to become a cult classic.